 In another gang war, that leak of information led to Irina’s revenge murder.
 Would his gang have spared Irina if she had been Polish rather than Russian?
 Maybe.
 They had left his mother hogtied outside, the baby wailing inside.
 They did not even shoot the dog.
 Could he have done more to save his wife’s life?
 Maybe.
 But he had begun to doubt Irina by then.

 He still employed Jakub at the Polish vodka factory; his buddy was just too trusting and didn’t know his role in what had happened.
 It really wasn’t Jakub’s fault after all.

-Now Kochanski opened the voice message from his daughter.
-She had sent him dates that she might travel to see him in Chicago and the schedule for the Chicago Symphony Orchestra.
+He opened the voice message from his daughter.
+She had sent him dates that she might travel to see him and the schedule for the Chicago Symphony Orchestra.

 The phone in his room buzzed.
 “Your dinner order is ready, sir.
 Can we bring it up?”

-Yes, he was hungry.
+Yes!
 The waiter brought him his sizzling steak dinner on the terrace.
-There the evening was rapidly cooling, and the East African stars glittered in the ancient sky.
+There the evening was rapidly cooling.
+The stars glittered in the ancient East African sky.
 His thoughts returned to dead Oscar.
-The number of his employees who were not “on the books” had just dropped by one.
+The number of his employees who were not “on the books” just dropped by one — to zero — freeing him.